arnab132/Calculator-Application-GUI-Python/README.md

 The first step is to create a User Interface.

-The second step is the most important one and in this, to add functionalities to the GUI
+The second step is the most important one and in this, to Add functionalities to the GUI

 Now let's begin with creating a simple calculator app using Tkinter in Python which is used for basic arithmetic calculations.